CloverVine-PhotoAccent-RightFacing2x

 Keller, who later attended Radcliffe College in Cambridge, Massachusetts, became a nationally renowned leader for women’s rights and a founder of the American Foundation for the Blind.
 Annie remained Helen’s teacher until Annie’s death in 1936.

-Their lives together were made into a film called The Miracle Worker, staring Ann Bancroft as Annie and Patty Duke as Helen.
+Their lives together were made into a film called The Miracle Worker, staring Ann Bancroft as Anne and Patty Duke as Helen.

 Ann Sullivan died on October 20, 1936, and is buried at the National Cathedral in Washington D.C. in the Chapel of St. Joseph of Arimathea.